1010101012101/log.txt/notes.md

 	git pull																		# fetch and merge changes from a remote repository into the current local branch git ls-files --other --ignored --exclude-standard			# list all ignored/untracked files in this repository

+	git clean -fd 																# delete everything (only git-tracked files) and start all over git clean -fdx 															# same as above, but delete everything (include git-ignored files)

 A commit is an object which holds a reference to its parent commit(s) back to their original ancestor, thus forming a history.
 A commit also references a tree object, which in turn could reference one or more tree objects and blobs (blobs hold the contents of our files).